livefir/fir/docs/content/en/docs/overview/introduction.md

 On form submission, server’s template engine hydrates the page template with updated `todos` and renders the new html page as http response.

-To avoid a page reload and update only the changed part of the page (i.e `{{range .todos}} .Text {{end}}` ), we need a client javascript function which can fetch the updated part from the server and patch the relevant section of the DOM.
+To avoid a page reload and update only the changed part of the page (i.e `{{range .todos}} .Text {{end}}` ), we need a client javascript function which can fetch the updated part from the server and patch the relevant section of the DOM().
 Also, the server’s template engine should be capable of re-rendering only the changed part of the template.
 A Go html template page can be composed of reusable parts enclosed in a `template`or `block` expression.
 Fir builds on top of Go’s standard capability by providing a way to re-render a `template/block` part and patching the targeted part of the page without a page reload while using only a bit of javascript.

 ```go
 <form name="newTodo" method="post">